Sidebar Site Navigation

 The University Counseling Center (UCC) provides comprehensive, time-effective mental health services to the university students and consultation on issues with parents, staff, and faculty.
 The UCC is a resource center for students to enhance personal success skills in dealing with the challenging and sometimes stressful university environment.
 The professional UCC staff work together with students to help them find effective ways to approach concerns and problems.
 Students are supported in learning to make healthy lifestyle choices that promote their personal, social, and academic goals.
 Group and individual counseling services, in a professional and confidential atmosphere, are provided to students with personal and interpersonal concerns.
 Other services include crisis intervention, walk-in consultation, and education to the UW community.
 Individual counseling appointments are made in person during regular office hours, 8 a.m. - 5 p.m. (summer hours: 7:30 a.m. - 4:30 p.m.)
 Monday through Friday.
 The UCC offers walk-in services, various hours a day, when students may simply walk in to be seen for a brief appointment, to determine future services they might need.
 Counseling services are free to UW students.
 For after-hour emergencies, students can talk to an on-call counselor by calling 766-8989.

 Campus Consultation and Outreach: UCC staff consults with academic and student services personnel, student leaders, and university administration regarding counseling and mental health issues and ways to better the UW living/learning environment.
 Outreach programs can be initiated by student or staff request or by UCC staff bringing issues of concern to various campus populations.
 Some current issues include destigmatizing mental health, suicide prevention, respect for diversity, sexual orientation issues, and stress management.
-Generally, UCC asks for a minimum of two weeks notice for an outreach presentation, however, in urgent situations triggered by trauma, outreach programs will be offered on a shorter notice.
-The Center hosts the Lifesavers Coalition - a group of campus and community partners who have an interest in training others in the skills of suicide prevention, but also have a focus on how to be proactive.
+Generally, UCC asks for a minimum of two weeks notice for an outreach presentation; however, in urgent situations triggered by trauma, outreach programs will be offered on a shorter notice.
+The Center hosts the Lifesavers Coalition - a group of campus and community partners who have an interest in training others in the skills of suicide prevention, and also have a focus on how to be proactive with wellness.

 UCC collaborates closely with the STOP Violence Program in the Dean of Students Office by providing counseling support to students who are victims of sexual violence as well as collaborative programming regarding prevention of sexual violence and membership with Campus Coalition for the Prevention of Sexual and Relationship Violence.